 to sell their export offensive as a gift to the world: everyone would gain from it.
 As the Chinese themselves know best, this is simply not true.
 In a world where effective power is still based on cannons, only the exporter of industrial products really benefits because research too remains directly linked to production.
 The more a state’s export shifts to raw materials or food, the less power it derives from such trade.
 This explains the nervousness of the United States, which by now has largely lost its once

 Façade and reality not only diverge

 with regard to China’s real intentions but their disparity is obvious in the country itself.
-The Middle Kingdom declares itself a communist country, but it now generates the largest number of billionaires when compared to the rest of the world.
+The Middle Kingdom declares itself a communist country, but it now generates more and more billionaires.
 Ever since Deng Xiao Ping told his compatriots that to be rich is no longer a sin, Mao’s ideal of material equality was silently transferred to the dustbin.
 China practices capitalism in an unabashed form, but with greatest success, because it managed to liberate ever-growing parts of its population from utter poverty.
 As long as the government is able to continue this story of success, the masses will accept billionaires without much ado.
 Meanwhile, communism serves as a welcome façade behind which to conceal an economic pragmatism whose positive effects cannot be denied.
 Compared to the West with its rampant defeatism, the country is in a mood of rising optimism.